Why at least 39 weeks is best for your baby

 More and more births are being scheduled a little early for non-medical reasons.
 Experts are learning that this can cause problems for both mom and baby.
 If possible, it's best to stay pregnant for at least 39 weeks.
 If your pregnancy is healthy, wait for labor to begin on its own.
-You can help get the message out with your own Healthy Babies are Worth the Wait T-shirt.

 We know you can’t wait to meet your baby face to face.
 But getting to at least 39 weeks gives your baby the time he needs to grow.
 Lots of important things happen to your baby in the last few weeks of pregnancy.
 For example, your baby's brain and lungs are still developing.

 You may not have a choice about when to have your baby.
 If there are problems with your pregnancy or your baby's health, you may need to have your baby early.
 But if you have a choice and you're planning to schedule your baby's birth, wait until at least 39 weeks.